 Ireland: Dublin to Dublin Escorted Coach Tour

 Travel north to Galway, your home for the next 2 nights.
 Here visit Galway Cathedral, one of the most impressive and largest building s in the city.
-Afterwards, have a 1 1/2 hour long cruise starting on the Corrib River and sailing into Lough Corrib, the largest lake in Ireland with its historic monuments.
+Afterward, have a 1 1/2 hour-long cruise starting on the Corrib River and sailing into Lough Corrib, the largest lake in Ireland with its historic monuments.
 Return later to Galway.

-Depart Donegal for Londonderry and have a walking tour of this old walled city before travelling along the Antrim Coast.
+Depart Donegal for Londonderry and have a walking tour of this old walled city before traveling along the Antrim Coast.
 Arrive at the fascinating spectacular Giants Causeway which is reputed to be 60 million years old.
 Legend has it that it was built by a fictitious Irish Giant under the sea all the way to Scotland to the east.
-Arrive in Belfast for a 2 night stay.
+Arrive in Belfast for a 2-night stay.

-The following morning have a tour of the city which includes the Albert Memorial Clock Tower (compared to the Tower of Pisa), the Opera house, Queen’s University and the Botanical Gardens.
-Also have a visit to both the Shankill and Falls Roads, the centres of “The Troubles”.
+The following morning has a tour of the city which includes the Albert Memorial Clock Tower (compared to the Tower of Pisa), the Opera house, Queen’s University, and the Botanical Gardens.
+Also have a visit to both the Shankill and Falls Roads, the centers of “The Troubles”.
 Later enjoy the newly opened Titanic Experience where a recreated story of the World’s most famous ship is exhibited complete with interactive exhibitions.
-Also experience a voyage to the bottom of the sea at the unique Ocean Exploration Centre.
+Also, experience a voyage to the bottom of the sea at the unique Ocean Exploration Centre.

 The evening can be filled with optional tours.
 Consider a session of Gaelic Games or an evening of traditional music and dancing.